lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 - search if a Dockerfile exist in the source code
 - if any file is found, install dockerfileint
 - scan any Dockerfile and report the results
+- stops the workflow if issues have been found

-A script could look like this:
+Our script within our decorator could look like this:

 ```yml
 steps: